stefaniaOO/JAVA-MOOC/README.md

 # JAVA-MOOC
-The exercises i made for the University of Helsinki’s massive open online course (MOOC) on programming!
+The exercises i made for the University of Helsinki’s massive open online course (MOOC) on java programming!